-- 3.66 The licensee should submit to the regulatory body the specifications for maintaining the safety, security and safeguards needs of the nuclear installation during long term shutdown11.
-The regulatory body should review and assess these specifications and may attach conditions to the licence for the installation.
+The licensee should submit to the regulatory body for authorization the specifications for maintaining the safety, security and safeguards needs of the nuclear installation during long term shutdown13.
+The regulatory body should review, and assess and inspect such these specifications and may attach conditions to the licence for the installation.

-- 3.67 Long term shutdown should be justified by the licensee, and related plans and programmes should be subject to approval by the regulatory body.
-Long term shutdown needs to be managed in a safe manner by the person or organization responsible for the nuclear installation, and should be subject to regulatory control, especially regarding:
+3.67 Long term shutdown should be justified by the licensee, and related plans and programmes should be subject to agreementapproval by the regulatory body.
+Long term shutdown needs to be managed in a safe manner by the person or organization responsible for the nuclear installation-and its activities, and should be subject to regulatory control, especially regarding:

-- (a) Storage of radioactive waste;

-- (b) Spent fuel management;

-- (c) Fire protection and suppression;

-- (d) Radiation protection;

-- (e) Fulfilment of safety functions.
+- (a) Storage of radioactive waste storage, spent; - (b) Spent fuel management, fire; - (c) Fire protection and suppression, radiation; - (d) Radiation protection and fulfilment; - (e) Fulfilment of safety functions.
+During long term shutdown, a safety review should also be performed to help maintain safety.

+Long term shutdown is a state that in which there is no current intention in return to normal operation in the near term.
+Long term shutdown is different from refuelling outage, maintenance, inspection or refurbishment, during which the nuclear installation is not in operation (e.g., a nuclear installation may be in long term shutdown just before its decommissioning, or for economic, political and other reasons).

-- 3.68 If a nuclear installation has been shut down for a long period, before it is returned to operation the regulatory body may require the licensee to perform a safety review and to re-engage with the licensing process, as appropriate.
+3.703.68 If a nuclear installation has been shut down for a long period, before it is returned to operation the regulatory body may require the licensee to perform a safety review and to re-engage with the licensing process, as appropriate.